afterxleep/danielbernal.co/_posts/2020-10-24-styling-gist-embeds-with-css.md

 layout: post
 ---

 [Gists](https://gist.github.com/discover) are short bits of code you can share and reuse.
 They act as lightweight repos, feature version control, and can include anything from a string to multiple files.
 You can also embed them on any website, which is excellent to share examples, but unfortunately, there’s no way to change the default syntax highlighting.
-Let’s fix that.
+Let’s fix that.<!--more-->

 I recently moved all the code examples from my posts from inline &lt;code&gt; to[ Gists](https://gist.github.com/discover) as it’s a lot easier to maintain them, reuse them, and keep them up to date.
 The default syntax highlighting style for Swift looks like this: